 - UG.C8.1 The class of degree will be based upon the Award Mark.
 The weightings are by credit value and by level.
-The marks achieved at Level 5 will be weighted at 25%, and those at Level 6 by 75%.
-The Award Mark is calculated as follows: - marks from the best 80% of the 120 credits achieved at Level 6 (where the lowest mark does not relate to a single 24 credit module, the relevant proportion of the lowest module mark will be discounted) and from all 120 credits achieved at Level 5; - (ii) where marks from fewer than 120 Level 5 credits are available the average from those mark bearing credits at Level 5 that are available becomes the Level Mark unless marks from fewer than 60 Level 5 credits are available, in which case the Award Mark is based upon Level 6 alone (see UG.A2.4); - (iii) only modules carrying a numerical mark (i.e. not a pass/fail grade) may contribute towards the classification.
-All Level 6 credits contributing to an award must be mark-bearing. - UG.C8.2 The class of degree will be at least that indicated by the Award Mark, according to the established percentage band equivalents rounded to the nearest whole integer: - <40% = fail 40 - 49% = third class 50 - 59% = lower second class 60 - 69% = upper second class =>70% = first class - UG.C8.3 A student will be awarded the higher classification of degree where: - (i) the Award Mark is 1% below the classification boundary and - (ii) more than half of the contributing mark-bearing credits at Level 6 are in a class above that indicated by the Award Mark. - UG.C8.4 Students failing to achieve the credits required for an Honours award may be offered alternative awards requiring fewer credits, providing all necessary conditions for such awards have been fulfilled.
+The marks achieved at Level 5 (calculated to two decimal places) will be weighted at 25%, and those at Level 6 (calculated to two decimal places) by 75%.
+The Award Mark is calculated as follows: - marks from 120 credits achieved at Level 6 and from 120 credits, or 240 credits where students have completed a sandwich placement or additional study abroad year, achieved at Level 5; - (ii) where marks from fewer than 120 Level 5 credits are available the average from those mark bearing credits at Level 5 that are available becomes the Level Mark unless marks from fewer than 60 Level 5 credits are available, in which case the Award Mark is based upon Level 6 alone (see UG.A2.4); - (iii) only modules carrying a numerical mark (i.e. not a pass/fail grade) may contribute towards the classification.
+All Level 6 credits contributing to an award must be mark bearing. - UG.C8.2 The class of degree will be at least that indicated by the Award Mark, according to the established percentage band equivalents rounded to the nearest whole integer:

+<40% = fail 40 - 49% = third class

+50 - 59% = lower second class

+60 - 69% = upper second class =>70% = first class